Duct Cleaning Equipment and Procedures

 • Big plexiglass Vacuum Plate (for air handler)

-• Tension pole with pads (Zip Pole®)
+• Tension pole with pads (Zip Pole®) when duct is in ceiling

 • Hollow Blasting rods (3 each) for balls